margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It grows and grows into its full self.
 The idea from within the home that's already there becomes a full garden, a full way of being.

+## What You Water Grows ##
+What you water grows.
+What you express gratitude for expands.

 ## The Ocean ##
 The ocean crashes every day upon the shore.
 The deep waters of God are where the sin is stirred out.